James-Dunn/framework/README.md

   * Only 6 files in the core (4 of which are optional)
   * Completly modular functionality
 * One-line module execution
-  * Most class methods are declared staticlly so you don't have to instantiate them
+  * Most class methods are declared static so you don't have to instantiate them
   * Use of PHP's autoload functionality so you don't even have to include the file
   * e.g. <?php echo UserRegistration::form($pdo); ?>